wilksmatt/azure-devops-extension-create-child-tasks/src/overview.md

 ![Work Item Templates Order - Prefix Template Names with Numbers](img/create-child-tasks-screenshot-manage-templates-order.png)

 The child work items will be created in the same alphabetical order of the Template Name fields.
-Keep in mind, that title of the child work item is derived by specifiying the System.Title field in the work item template (or the parent work item if the System.Title field is not specified) – it is *not* derived from the Template Name.
+Keep in mind, that the title of the child work item is derived by specifiying the System.Title field in the work item template – it is *not* derived from the Template Name.

 ![Work Item Templates Order - Results](img/create-child-tasks-screenshot-board-work-item-tasks.png)